TimurGar/InfoScience/Journal.md

 After the test was done SUCCESSFULLY, I delete the previous line and agin paste this two lines and a "delay(100)" command: #posX = posX + random(-10,10)
 #posY = posY + random(-10,10)

+Answering the questions:
+What strategy is the most efficient to contain the spread of a virus in a general population?

+The most efficient strategy in this situation is to declare a quarantine so that people are not able to go out of their homes, make a maximum distance for going out(may be up to 500 meters).
+Close the stores, except grocery stores and pharmacies.

+In your opinion, should people enable access to the resources of their personal computers as tools for research?
+Are there any risks?

+Of cource there is a risk, that people would be able to accept your personal data.
+But the advantages of using this type of method to find a way:
+    1. It can increase the speed of researching ways how to solve COVID-19.
+    2. This program is optional, so if you afraid of it it is fine.
+I think in this situation the risk is justified because everyone can probably safe a lot of lives without actually communicating with the affected.

+What should be some behaviours (at least 3) that we will need to include in our simulation to be a realistic approximation of the current situation in the world?
+Explain.

+    1. They should a wat from each other(a least 20px - may represent 2 meters)
+        Because now, people are trying to not come close to each other because they afraid to get a COVID-19.
+    2. Stay in a groups of three people maximum.
+        To again decrease the chance of getting COVID-19.
+    3. Wear a masks to most of the people.
+        To not spread the virus
+    4. If a person doesn't have a mask, people will stay even futher(may be 75 px - 7.5 meters) Because almost everyone don't want to talk to a person who doesn't wear a mask.
+    5. Add houses so that people will stay in it.